QuincyChengAtWork/katacoda-scenarios/krb5-conjur-summon/summon.md

         renew until 2018-12-15 15:12:55
 ```

-This way the keytab is not stored in environment except Conjur.
+This way the keytab is not stored in any environment except Conjur.
 To verify it, we can review the `KEYTAB` variable

 `echo $KEYTAB`{{execute}}